eikek/docspell/modules/microsite/docs/doc/configure.md

 similiar endpoint; but this is only deleting their data and doesn't do a full re-index.

+The solr index doesn't contain any new information, it can be regenerated any time using the above REST call.
+Thus it doesn't need to be backed up.

 ### Bind

 The host and port the http server binds to.
 This applies to both